 When a person chooses a Medicare Part D plan, they should carefully review the formulary to make sure that the medications that they take the most are on it.

-People taking a brand name medication should also contact their doctor to see whether they can switch to a generic medication.
-Doing this could make Medicare Part D more cost effective.
+People taking a brand-name medication should also contact their healthcare professional to see whether they can switch to a generic medication.

-Medicare Part D can help a person make their medications more affordable.
+Having Medicare Part D can help make a person’s medications more affordable.
 Medicare requires that a person has some form of drug coverage.
 Private insurers administer Part D.

 Out-of-pocket costs include premiums, coinsurances, and copayments.
-Once a person with Part D and Medicare have paid $4,020 for medications, the person enters a coverage gap known as the donut hole.
+Once a person with Part D and Medicare has paid $5,030 for medications, the person enters a coverage gap known as the donut hole.

 Insurers need to provide Medicare with a formulary of drugs that they cover.
 They should reimburse costs for at least two generic drugs in every class of medications.